 Companies within the Group carry out exploration and research and development necessary to support their activities.
-Details are provided in OFR 5 'Our assets', OFR 10 'Performance by commodity' and Resources and Reserves in the Annual Report.
+Details are provided in OFR 5 'Our assets', OFR 10 'Performance by commodity' and Resources and Reserves in the Annual Report to be released in September 2022.